-16.22 Using a steel trowel, a skim coat of basecoat is applied over the entire surface of insulation slabs, followed by a further coat applied, using an angled 8 mm notched trowel, to achieve a uniform thickness of approximately 2 to 3 mm once trowelled flat.
-The reinforcing mesh is applied and immediately embedded into the basecoat, ensuring the mesh is overlapped at joints by a minimum of 100 mm.
+16.21 The basecoat is prepared as described previously for the adhesive (see section 16.7).
+Using a steel trowel, a skim coat of basecoat is applied over the entire surface of the insulation slabs, followed by a further coat applied using an angled 8 mm notched trowel, to achieve a uniform thickness of approximately 2 to 3 mm once trowelled flat.
+The reinforcement mesh is applied and immediately embedded into the basecoat, ensuring the mesh is overlapped at joints by a minimum of 100 mm.
 A second layer of basecoat (1 to 2 mm thick, approximately) is applied, to obtain a smooth and uniform surface of approximately 3 to 5 mm overall thickness.

-16.23 In situations where Dryvit Panzer mesh (heavy duty mesh) is required, a skim coat of basecoat is applied with a steel trowel over the entire surface of the insulation slabs, followed by a further layer of basecoat, to a uniform thickness of approximately 2 to 3 mm and the mesh embedded.

-16.24 Dryvit Panzer mesh should not be overlapped but fitted with closely butted joints.
-The drying period for the basecoat will depend on weather conditions; however, the basecoat (with embedded mesh) should be allowed to dry/cure for at least 24 hours.
-Dryvit Standard Plus mesh should then be applied in the manner described in section 16.21.
+16.22 In situations where the Panzer mesh (heavy duty mesh) is required, a skim coat of basecoat is applied with a steel trowel over the entire surface of the insulation slabs, followed by a further layer of basecoat, to a uniform thickness of approximately 2 to 3 mm so that the Panzer mesh is embedded.
+The mesh should not be overlapped but fitted with closely butted joints.
+The drying period for the basecoat will depend on weather conditions; however, the basecoat (with embedded mesh) should be allowed to dry for at least 24 hours.
+Dryvit Standard Plus Mesh should then be applied in the manner described in section 16.21.